rjs02/SwissPolitics/README.md

-# ch-politics
+# Swiss politics 🥱
-analyzing some political stuff
+analyzing some stuff